 A more contemporary interesting case, illustrating the situation in Greece, is offered by the history of the Acheloos interbasin transfer plan.
-Acheloos is the largest river in Greece in terms of discharge (4370 hm/year; Koutsoyiannis et al., 2001).
-The river has been segmented and its flows regulated since the 1960s by the construction of the large dams, shown in Fig. 12 (upper).
-A plan for further development includes the transfer (by a 17.4-km-long tunnel toward the east starting from the Sykia Dam, marked by an arrow in Fig. 12, upper) of about 15% (600 hm/year) of the Acheloos flows to Thessaly, the biggest and most water-deficient plain of Greece.
-The plan also includes four hydropower plants; two can be reversible, boosting production by up to 1000 GWh/year (converted to equivalent primary energy; Koutsoyiannis, 1996).
-The project has been under construction for more than two decades (since 1988), but it cannot be completed.
-Greek and European "greens" have fanatically fought the project.
+Acheloos is the biggest in discharge river of Greece (4370 hm3/year; Koutsoyiannis et al., 2001).
+The river has been segmented and its flows regulated since the 1960s by the construction of the large dams shown in Fig. 13 (upper).
+A plan for further development includes the transfer (by a 17.4 km long tunnel toward the East starting from the Sykia dam, marked by an arrow in Fig. 13, upper) of about 15% (600 hm3/year) of the Acheloos flows to Thessaly, the biggest and most water-deficient plain of Greece.
+The plan also includes four hydropower plants: two can be reversible, boosting production by up to 1000 GWh/year (converted to equivalent primary energy; Koutsoyiannis, 1996).
+The project is under construction for more than 2 decades (since 1988), but it cannot be completed.
+Greek and European 'greens' have fanatically fought the project.
 A web search for Acheloos crime would reveal that the project is regarded as a crime against the environment.
-Even a virtual "trial of Acheloos" was organized in 1996 by Greenpeace, WWF and three other "green" NGOs.
-Actual trials in the Supreme Court thwarted the government's plans several times, and the government had to repeatedly change the project design
+Even a virtual 'trial of Acheloos' was organized in 1996 by Greenpeace, WWF and three other 'green' NGOs.
+Actual trials in the Supreme Court thwarted several times the government's plans, which had to repeatedly change the project design studies to comply with the court directives.
+It may be didactic for Greeks to compare this story with that of a much bigger plan in the rapidly developed India, the National River Linking Project (Saleth, 2011; this issue).
+When completed, this will be the largest water infrastructure project ever undertaken in the world.
+It will connect 37 Himalayan and Peninsular rivers through 30 links, involving 3000 storage dams and 12 500 km of water conveyance networks, and handling 178 km3 of inter-basin water transfers.
+Lacking governmental initiative to start implementing the project, the Supreme Court of India, acting on public interest litigation, directed the central government in 2002 to constitute a task force and complete the project by 2012.
+That is, the pressures from the public and the Supreme Court in India are in exactly the opposite direction from those in Greece-and, evidently, the results in terms of economic development are also in opposite directions.